sutiialex/sutiialex.github.io/_posts/2019-09-08-java-pattern-matching.md

 So you're a Java programmer and while hanging out with your hip dev friends you've heard of *sum types* (aka *union types* or *variants*).
 Now you're wondering if they make sense for you and how would you use them in Java.
-In this post I'll explain what they are, how they are useful, and how to use them in Java.
+In this post I'll explain the what and the how of sum types and their use in Java.

 ## Product and Sum Types